 Students

-The letter states the alleged policy violation(s) and the summary for why you are receiving the letter.
-The Office of Student Conduct (OSC) received a report alleging that you violated the ISU Student Code of Conduct.
-The letter will state whether it is a separation level or non-separation level case, by the ISU Student Code of Conduct case classifications.
-You can find more details about the charges and prohibited conduct by visiting the Student Conduct Code.
+The Office of Student Conduct (OSC) received a report alleging that you or your student organization violated the ISU Student Code of Conduct.
+The letter states the alleged policy violation(s), the summary for why you are receiving the letter, and whether it is a separation level or non-separation level case.
+You can find more details about the charges, prohibited conduct, and case classifications by visiting the Student Conduct Code.

 The letter also gives the name of the OSC staff handling your case, provides a date deadline for you to schedule your conduct conference, and information about how to schedule.